componentjs/remotes.js/README.md

 ### Authentication

 Some remotes, such as GitHub, require authentication.
-We suggest you use [netrc](https://github.com/CamShaft/netrc).

-For Github, you need to supply you username and password for the `api.github.com` host.
-You may also set the `GITHUB_USERNAME` and `GITHUB_PASSWORD` environmental variables.
-Similarly, for BitBucket, you set `BITBUCKET_USERNAME` and `BITBUCKET_PASSWORD`.
+If you want to use authentication in your own remote implementation, we suggest you use [camshaft/netrc](https://github.com/camshaft/netrc).

+You can see here how to [setup authentication](https://github.com/componentjs/guide/blob/master/changelogs/1.0.0.md#required-authentication).

 ## Using a Remote